Kim Kardashian Says Kanye West Gets Upset By Her Racy Photos

-Kim Kardashian Says Kanye West Gets Upset By Her Racy Photos, Wants to Be a Full-Time Dad
+Kim Kardashian Says Kanye West Sometimes Gets Upset By Her Racy Photos

 Kanye West might be looking to design a muumuu for his next Yeezy collection!

-Turns out, the rapper and clothing designer isn’t always a fan of his wife Kim Kardashian’s racy Instagram photos.
+Turns out, the rapper and clothing designer isn’t always a fan of his wife Kim Kardashian West’s racy Instagram photos.

-"You can get in trouble with your husband, sometimes, over too many photos like that,” Kim admits on Wednesday’s The Ellen DeGeneres Show, when discussing a recently shot she took of herself cooking in her bra and undies.
+"You can get in trouble with your husband, sometimes, over too many photos like that,” Kim admits on Wednesday’s The Ellen DeGeneres Show, when discussing a recent photo she took of herself cooking in her bra and undies.

 "I was going to ask if that bothers him,” host DeGeneres presses.